-We at The Center for Natural Breast Reconstruction are delighted to share this In her Words post featuring Julie Moon, who is a 34 year old BRCA 1 positive breast cancer previvor.
-Julie wants other women to be educated, which is why she began the blog Say it Anyway, where she shares her unique story and journey.
+We at The Center for Natural Breast Reconstruction are delighted to share this (opens in a new tab)post featuring Julie Moon, who is a 34 year old BRCA 1 positive breast cancer previvor.
+Julie wants other women to be educated, which is why she began the blog (opens in a new tab)(opens in a new tab), where she shares her unique story and journey.

 See below for our interview with Julie.

 What type of reconstruction surgery did you have and how do you feel about the results?

 I had a bilateral nipple sparing mastectomy and immediate (opens in a new tab).
 I am so excited about having natural looking breasts made from my own body that will be with me for the rest of my life and never have to be replaced.
 I am so grateful to have found Dr. Craigie and his staff.
 I knew as soon as I met them that I was in good hands.

 Breast cancer runs in your family at what point did you decide to undergo preventative breast surgery?

 I found out in 2007 that I was BRCA 1 positive.
 I decided then that I would go ahead and have my third child and breastfeed her as long as she needed.
 I participated in the Atlanta Susan G Komen 3Day For The Cure in 2011 and I was moved over that weekend to DO something about my BRCA status.
 I met with Dr. Craigie in December and had my surgery Feb 1, 2012.

 What advice would you give to women who have undergone a mastectomy or double mastectomy and are unsure about natural breast reconstruction?